 If you have been injured in a work-related accident, Law Office of Sam Scudder will fight to obtain the compensation you deserve.
 Our expert attorneys will pursue justice and negotiate with the insurance company to ensure that you are offered a fair settlement.

 You may be entitled to damages for your current and future medical expenses, loss of consortium, and loss of earnings.
 If your employer acted intentionally or failed to meet certain safety thresholds, you may also recover for punitive damages.
-If you or a loved one has sustained a head or brain injury at work, contact a Raleigh head and brain injury lawyer from Law Office of Sam Scudder today at (252) 222-0227 or by chatting with a live representative.
+If you or a loved one has sustained a head or brain injury at work, contact a Morehead City head and brain injury lawyer from Law Office of Sam Scudder today at (252) 222-0227 or by chatting with a live representative.